tranvnhan/ESP32-CAM-streaming/README.md

 The camera stream for 3D printer.

 ## TODO
+- [ ] Multi-clients stream (using FreeRTOS)
+- [ ] LED Flash:
+  - [ ] signal when device initializes successfully (2 or 3 blinks)
+  - [ ] signal when received streaming request
+  - [ ] allow to turn on/off via website's sidebar
 - [x] OTA upload (currently has issue with uploading, seems like the file size is too big?)
-- [ ] Save WiFi credentials in ESP32's filesystem
+- [ ] Save WiFi credentials in ESP32's filesystem, or using WiFi Manager library
 - [ ] 3D print the case: can pivot
 - [ ] Build website
   - [ ] Can adjust stream settings via sidebar